 Six Imaginary Museums

-- Ian Wojtowicz, Aldrich Pears Associates, Canada
+- Ian Wojtowicz, Miscellaneous Projects, Canada

 This brief presentation introduces six fictional museum archetypes — a glimpse into some possible futures for the way we shape museums.
 The designs range from extrapolations of current trends, to impossible configurations of learning environments that would be at home in science fiction films.
 This process of imagining strange, new designs has a long tradition in art, literature and architecture.
 More recently, this technique has earned the moniker of "design fiction."
 This lightning talk will give a nod to Borges’ libraries, and the architectural works of Boullée, Piranesi, Fuller and Superstudio and others as it presents sketches for how museums might look in the near distant future.

 Everything is on Fire: How to Advocate for the Arts with Your Elected Officials

 - Claire Blechman, Peabody Essex Museum, USA

 #MuseumsAreNotNeutral and in 2019 we cannot pretend we are “above” what’s happening in Washington, in our statehouses, or on our streets.
 We have to actively advocate for our values, our budgets, and our people.
 This includes advocating with elected officials at all levels of government, to make sure they properly fund our arts agencies, and enact laws and policies that keep our nation a place where arts and artists can flourish.
 This lightning talk will cover best practices from AAM’s Museum Advocacy Days on Capitol Hill, including how to: get your representative's attention with a constituent meeting, formulate your “asks,” and maintain a good relationship after the meeting.
 With a few good tools, everyone can be an effective advocate!